ml-archive/sanitized/README.md

 ### Pre-init validation

-This type of validation is ran before the model is initialized and is checked against the request's JSON.
+This type of validation is run before the model is initialized and is checked against the request's JSON.
 This type of field is useful for when you only want to check if a field exists before continuing.

 Create a `preValidation` check by overriding the default implementation in your `Sanitizable` model.
 ```swift